 Around 108,000 people died from drug overdoses in 2021, and synthetic opioids like fentanyl were responsible for 71,000 deaths.

-“Fentanyl remains the deadliest drug threat facing this country,” said a DEA spokesperson recently.
+“Fentanyl addiction remains the deadliest drug threats facing this country,” said a DEA spokesperson recently.

 The Effects of Fentanyl on the Brain